rdtarvin/RADseq_Quito_2017/_posts/2017-08-03-afternoon-ddrad-stacks.md

 Before we move on to the next steps.... let's [talk a bit](https://docs.google.com/presentation/d/1ZfCd0jIuNm4MwdCTw0MOXtyLBBlpRB3Xt_jHWhOcQhk/pub?start=false&loop=false&delayms=60000) about post-genotyping filters and the nature of RADseq datasets and SNP matrices...

-Filtering in **plink**
+Post-filtering in **plink**
 ----
-We are now going to filter our matrix to reduce biases in missing data and by Minor Allele Frequency.
+We are now going to filter our matrix to reduce biases and incorrect inferences due to missing data (in individuals and SNPs)and by Minor Allele Frequency.

 1. First, we filter loci with less than 60% loci sequenced